FirstEnergy: Ohio regulator’s firm got $4M consulting fee

 In addition to the investigations, FirstEnergy has been sued by angry shareholders and the Ohio Attorney General’s Office.
 The company told its investors in the filing that the investigations or lawsuits may “divert management’s focus and result in substantial investigation expenses, or otherwise require the commitment of substantial resources.”

 DeWine’s spokesman Dan Tierney said “it would be improper for us to comment at this time” because the filing does not include names of any individuals.
+DeWine told reporters on Tuesday that he had no indication Randazzo was under investigation.
+He described Randazzo as “a good person” and said he was withholding judgment until he had more facts.

 Sign up for Daily Newsletters